Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

 # Payment Method Capture Widget

 The Payment Method Capture Widget allows you to securely capture payment details (credit card and bank account) by embedding it in your website and save payment details in Debitsuccess systems.
-This widget triggers the internal [Create PaymentMethod](https://debitsuccess.stoplight.io/docs/debitsuccess-api/CustomerServicesApi.yaml/paths/~1businessAccounts~1%7BbusinessAccountId%7D~1paymentMethods/post) API to create the payment method into Debitsuccess.
+This widget triggers the internal Create PaymentMethod API to create the payment method into Debitsuccess.

+There are two possible flows for assigning the payment method to a customer:
+* **Flow 1:** Capture the payment method first using the Payment Method Capture widget, [create customer](https://debitsuccess.stoplight.io/docs/debitsuccess-api/b3A6MTc2MTM4NzU-create-customer), and then associate the payment method to the customer using the [patch customer](https://debitsuccess.stoplight.io/docs/debitsuccess-api/b3A6MTc2MTM5MjI-patch-customer) method.

+* **Flow 2:** Load the [customer](https://debitsuccess.stoplight.io/docs/debitsuccess-api/b3A6MTc2MTM4NzU-create-customer), create an [account](https://debitsuccess.stoplight.io/docs/debitsuccess-api/b3A6MTc2MTM4ODM-create-account), and then capture the payment method using this widget.

-> The [Create PaymentMethod](https://debitsuccess.stoplight.io/docs/debitsuccess-api/CustomerServicesApi.yaml/paths/~1businessAccounts~1%7BbusinessAccountId%7D~1paymentMethods/post) API is intended for internal use only.
+> The Create PaymentMethod API is intended for internal use only.
 If you decide to capture credit cards yourself and pass them through the API then you would be required to be PCI certified as opposed to doing a PCI self-assessment.

 ## Adding Payment Method Capture widget